 Xena smiled and wiped from Gabrielle's cheek a single, errant tear shed during Sappho's performance.

-"Hurry back," Gabrielle said with a smile.
-"I'll save a plate of food for you and try to find out if there's going to be a place for us to sleep tonight."
+"Hurry back."
+Gabrielle said smiling, "I'll save a plate of food for you and try to find out if there's going to be a place for us to sleep tonight."

 "Well, if I didn't think of it, you sure wouldn't.
 If it wasn't for me, you probably would forget to eat and sleep completely, once you've taken on a job."

-"Just hurry back, and be careful," Gabrielle said as she opened the door to the tavern.
+"Just hurry back, and be careful!"
+Gabrielle said as she opened the door to the tavern.
 Xena had already turned away and headed into the crowd.
 Gabrielle watched her disappear into a mass of people, wishing she could have gone with her.
-She entered the tavern with a heavy sigh.
+She headed into the tavern with a sigh.

-Gabrielle walked to Sappho's table and sat in the empty chair.
-The long table was crowded with members of her retinue eager to sit next to the poet at dinner.
+Gabrielle walked to Sappho's table and sat in the empty chair next to her.
+The long table was crowded with members of her retinue eater to sit next to the poet at dinner.
 Sappho had been careful to save a place for Gabrielle.
 Those who couldn't fit, sat around other dinner tables scattered throughout the dining room.
 Samthus was one of them.
 He sat in a corner by himself, watching the bard sit in the seat next to the poet with distaste written all over his face.
-Sappho ignored him completely.
+Sappho ignored him.